theAkito/procwatch/README.md

 * ~~Add Gotify support.~~
 * ~~Migrate to [pkg/smtp](https://github.com/nim-lang/smtp).~~
 * ~~Port to Nim 2.0.4.~~
+* Report how long the app waited for the process(es) to finish.
+* Notify, when watcher itself crashed, before target program concluded.
 * Add possibility to test connection to confirm cerdentials match.
 * Add support for TLS connection without StartTLS.
 * Add NodeBB support.